 - Property damage, such as vehicle repair or replacement costs.
 You can also claim the cost of replacing any other property in your vehicle that was destroyed in the accident.

-A: The most a plaintiff can obtain in pain and suffering compensation is $250,000, increased to a maximum of $500,000 in light of clear and convincing evidence.
-If you are unsure how much you can claim in pain and suffering, your attorney will help you decide on a reasonable amount based on your economic damages and whether you face long-term medical complications from your injuries.
+Colorado state law allows for pain and suffering compensation up to $613,760, which may be increase by the court upon clear and convincing evidence to a maximum of $1,277,530.
+If you are unsure how much you can claim in pain and suffering, your attorney will help you decide on a reasonable amount based on your economic damages, medical bills, future medical care, lost wages, pain and suffering and physical impairment.

 Car accidents can be damaging and traumatic experiences.
 If another driver caused your recent accident, it’s vital to hold them accountable for the damages they caused.
 The Law Firm of Jeremy Rosenthal has the resources and experience you need to navigate your car accident claim successfully.
 Contact us today to schedule a consultation to learn more about the legal services we provide.